-In the book, Robert narrated how his two dads’ way of thinking were worlds apart.
-In chapter one, his Poor Dad, who was actually his biological father, said “The reason I’m not rich is because I have kids.”.
+In his book Rich Dad Poor Dad, Robert Kiyosaki narrated how his two dads’ way of thinking were worlds apart.
+His Poor Dad, who was actually his biological father, said “The reason I’m not rich is because I have kids.”.
 On the other hand, his Rich Dad, who was really the father of his best friend Mike, said “The reason I must be rich is because I have kids”.

 Blaming others versus being proactive